 The Colorado landscape that will be outside your hotel lobby next April invites a stroll along downtown Denver's Sixteenth Street Mall or a visit to the trendy "LoDo" district nearby.
 These downtown landscapes tell a story of dramatic central city reinvestment since the 1970s as well as a story of regional economic growth that has transformed much of the Front Range region from Fort Collins to Colorado Springs.
-Most of the Continued on page 5
+Most of the

-2005 Annual Meeting • Paper Submission Deadline is October 21, 2004
+2005 Annual Meeting • Paper Submission Deadline is October 21, 2004 of the Association of American Geographers